Ekitji/siem/README.md

 Well configured SYSMON config to catch events that are of interest, like event.code 1, 7, 11.

 Enabled Advanced auditing for some of the Windows events.
-For an example, process creation 4688 will likely need it to catch parent process and not only the parent pid.
+For an example, process creation 4688 will likely need it to catch parent process name and not only the parent pid.
+Scheduled task - 4698 is not enabled by default.

 ## ACL ⭐